a3bd2lra7man/m7_db/README.md

     1- it have three main classes M7DB M7Table and M7Dao

-    2- you have to extends the three tables to let them work with each other
+    2- you have to extends the three classes to let them work with each other

     3- the three classes try to remove the redundant code and gives you helper functions

-## M7DB Class
+## 1- M7DB Class

-M7DB will create the database beyond you and provide the database
+M7DB will create the database beyond you

 M7DB also provide a helper methods as createTableStatement()